2016 Bihar school examination scandal: Background

 The examinations in February–March 2016 were largely fair as the Bihar government, stung by the photos of mass copying in the BSEB-conducted exams in 2015, tried its best to prevent the use of unfair means.
 On 28 May 2016, the BSEB publicly declared the intermediate results, however, it released its official merit list for 10 May 2016 itself.
 Although, due to some issues, it made the results public at a later date.
 Only 56.73% of students passed in arts against 86.47% in 2015.
-In science, 67.06% passed verses 89.32% in 2015.
+In science, 67.06% passed versus 89.32% in 2015.

 Some journalists visited Ruby Rai's house on May 30.
 When interviewed by the Aaj Tak TV channel, Ruby Rai and Saurabh Shresth were unable to answer basic questions.
 The arts topper Ruby Rai named "prodigal science" (actually political science) as one of the subjects she had studied.
 When asked what this subject dealt with, she answered that it was about cooking.
 She stated that the exam was for 600 marks, while it was actually of only 500 marks.
 The science topper Saurabh Shresth could not describe the link between water and H2O (the chemical formula for water).
 He also wrongly named aluminium as the most reactive element.